 Lisa has had countless education and trainings in the Human Service field.
 She cares about parents’ rights and building communities and raises her voice to help underserved and unprivileged communities thrive by holding systems accountable for creating safe environments for all.
 Lisa has also mentored parents with open child protection cases, supporting and advocating on behalf of parents.
 She helps parents understand the Child Protection system and bridge gaps with case workers to foster healthy and respectful relationships.
 Lisa works with parents for the betterment of the children, which leads to broken cycles.

 Saint Paul Office

 651.523.0099 ext.
 115

+As of March 1, Kate is the new Development Director at MCCC.
 Kate Bailey joined MCCC/PCAMN in January of 2014.
-As the Evaluation and Community Education Manager, she coordinates MCCC’s ACE Interface training program and builds collaborative partnerships to prevent trauma and build resilience statewide.
-Kate leads the organization’s program evaluation efforts as Chair of MCCC’s Data and Evaluation Committee.
+She coordinated MCCC’s ACE Interface training program and builds collaborative partnerships to prevent trauma and build resilience statewide as the Evaluation and Community Education Manager.
+Kate lead the organization’s program evaluation efforts as Chair of MCCC’s Data and Evaluation Committee.
 She is also an active member of MCCC’s Advocacy Committee and in 2015 was selected to be a member of the Minnesota Coalition Against Sexual Assault (MNCASA) Prevention Policy Advocacy Peer Leadership Team.